enriicola/Linked-adm-In/README.md

         Benefit: Represents benefits offered for a job.

     Relationships:
-        BELONGS_TO: Links a job to an industry.
+        BELONGS_TO: Links a job to an company.
         REQUIRES: Links a job to the skills it demands.
         OFFERS: Links a job to the benefits it provides.
         OPERATES_IN: Links a company to the industries it operates in.